anandsuralkar/My-Projects/README.md

 # My projects
-This repository contains all the personal projects made by me.
+This repository contains all the personal projects that I made in last 2years.
-The projects are in the domain for website development, website scraping, AIML, game development, etc.
+The projects are in the domain of full stack website development, website scraping, AIML, game development, etc.